App Settings

 Payment Gateways

-This section will allow you to choose how your customers will pay in your app.
+This section will allow you to choose how your customers will pay for your app.

 Scroll down to find the payment options.